jeffpar/pcjs/software/pcx86/game/other/1985/kings_quest1/index.md

  1. From the Kryoflux RAW files, create a PFI ("PCE Flux Image") file
  2. Next, create a PRI ("PCE Raw Image") file, with the flux reversal pulses converted to bits
  3. From the PRI file, create a PSI ("PCE Sector Image") file
- 4. From the PSI file, create a JSON-encoded disk image file, using the PCjs `diskdump` utility
+ 4. From the PSI file, create a JSON-encoded disk image file, using the PCjs [DiskImage](https://github.com/jeffpar/pcjs/tree/master/tools) utility

 which translates to these commands: